-In 2015, Abby and her family returned to the Pacific Northwest and she taught writing for three years at the University of Washington Tacoma, where she continues to teach writing for fellows of the Army War College fellows at the University of Washington, and poetry workshops at community centers, coffee shops, military posts, and a detention center for detained, undocumented youth.
+Abby teaches creative writing at the School of the Arts, argumentation in military & academic writing for U.S. Army War College fellows at the University of Washington, and poetry workshops at community centers, coffee shops, military posts, and a detention center for detained, undocumented youth.
 Recent poems can be found in Rattle, Prairie Schooner, New Ohio Review, and the anthology Misrepresented People: Poetic Responses to Trump’s America.
 Her poem “Asking for a Friend” won the Rhino Founder’s Prize in 2018.
 You can read more of her poems here.

 When she’s too anxious to write, she bakes.